Wonderfall/dockerfiles/nextcloud/README.md

 #### Reverse proxy
 https://github.com/hardware/mailserver/wiki/Reverse-proxy-configuration

-Note that you don't have to add any headers since they're already included in the container (you avoid useless warnings from nextcloud).
+You don't have to add any headers since they're already included in the container (you avoid useless warnings from nextcloud).
 It is strongly recommended to use nextcloud through an encrypted connection (HTTPS).

-#### Enjoy!
-Go to your admin pannel, and check the **Security & setup warnings** section.
-If you see **"All checks passed"**, then you can congratulate yourself!